-If you want to change your life you have to raise your standards ~ Tony Robbins
+If you want to change your life you have to raise your standards. ~ Tony Robbins

+You can raise your standards regardless of how much money you make.
+It’s not about money, it’s about mindset.
 Different people have different values.
 We can have high standards in some areas of our lives while we may avoid other areas.

 The five major areas of life where you can raise your standards: